mychan152000/willogyblogtest/content/posts/from-entropy-to-augmented-multiscale-deep-infomax.md

 </div>

-The mutual information is actually the Kullback-Leibler distance between the joint distribution of X and Y, and the product of the marginal probabilities:
+The mutual information is actually the Kullback-Leibler distance between the joint distribution of X and Y. The product of the marginal probabilities:

 <div class="equation-image">